Logo

 • Test Data Management: The framework incorporates mechanisms for efficient management of test data, including data input, retrieval, and validation.

-• Reporting and Logging: The framework includes robust reporting and logging features to capture and document the execution process, including test results, errors, and other relevant information.
+• Reporting and Logging: The framework includes comprehensive reporting and logging features to capture and document the execution process, including test results, errors, and other relevant information.

 • Test Harness/Driver Script: A central script or harness orchestrates the execution of modular test scripts, managing the overall flow and dependencies between modules.